Column Store FAQ

 set global parallel_min_scan_time_threshold = 10;

-# Limit the maximum DOP when parallel_degree_policy is set to auto
+# Limits the maximum DOP when parallel_degree_policy = auto.

-# A high DOP may cause performance issues.
-The recommended value is cpu_count * 2
+# A large DOP may cause performance issues.
+The following value is recommended to be set to cpu_count * 2.

 set global parallel_degree_limit = 0;